 3. Barbarians at the Gate

-Barbarians at the Gate is an investigative journalism bestseller authored by Bryan Burrough and John Helyaran that covers the fall of RJR Nabisco.
-It describes the economic climate in the 1980s when small businesses – and some large ones – were bought out, sometimes for just their assets or the real estate they occupied.
+Barbarians at the Gate is an investigative journalism bestseller by Bryan Burrough and John Helyaran.
+This book covers the fall of RJR Nabisco.
+It describes the economic climate in the 1980s when small and large businesses were bought out, sometimes for just their assets or the real estate they occupied.
 Businesses were torn apart and closed once the profit from selling their assets surpassed the purchase cost.

 Barbarians at the Gate chronicles dozens of main characters (all interviewed personally by the authors) and hundreds of side characters.
 It helps you understand how money, legal maneuverings, and personal relationships affect strategy and finance at the highest level.
 In some cases, hubris, greed, and egos are appalling.

 This is one of the best books if you want to have an intimate look at how the sausage is made – an unpacking of corporate interplay, countless business deals, and how people create change, even at the expense of profit.
-If you want to understand the human and psychological sides of private equity, this book is for you.
+If you want to understand private equity’s human and psychological sides, this book is for you.

 Buy Barbarians at the Gate on Amazon.